-Budgeted cost: £27,000
+Budgeted cost: £32,000

-Activity Evidence that supports this approach Chall enge numb er(s) addre ssed Learning mentors support pupils who are lacking in self-esteem or in need of emotional support.
-"Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning" 1,2,3, 4,5.
-Attendance Officer continues to support identified pupils to improve attendance.
+Activity Evidence that supports this approach Challenge number(s) addressed Learning mentors support pupils who are lacking in self-esteem or in need of emotional support Two Learning Mentors - part time - 2 days each therefore a LM is available in school on four separate days weekly "Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning" 1,2,3,4,5.
+Public Health England - "Effective social and emotional competencies are associated with greater health and well-being and better achievement" Attendance Officer continues to support identified pupils to improve attendance.
 Meetings with all PP families who had attendance below 95% last academic year to create a strategy together to improve attendance.
-NCCP national data analysis found that chronic absence (attendance below 90%) in primary school is associated with lower academic performance for all children regardless of gender, ethnicity or socioeconomic status).
-4 Free access to extra-curricular clubs to support with physical, mental and emotional well-being of PP pupils.
-Public Health England reports that a "positive association exists between academic attainment and physical activity levels of pupils.
-1,2,3, 4,5.
+NCCP national data analysis found that chronic absence (attendance below 90%) in primary school is associated with lower academic performance for all children regardless of gender, ethnicity or socioeconomic status) School data shows that overall school attendance for the year 4 In parent meeting a variety of reasons for absence are given including organisation at home, illness, family issues.
+The offer of a Bagel breakfast and support with bus passes has supported a number of families.
+Free access to extra-curricular clubs to support with physical, mental and emotional well-being of PP pupils Public Health England reports that a "positive association exists between academic attainment and physical activity levels of pupils 1,2,3,4,5.

 Support with the cost of off-site residential visits to ensure all PP pupils can access these experiences.
 All PP pupils attend residential visits due to the cost being covered in full.
-Participation in school residential visits has a positive impact on the emotional health and well-being of the pupils involved.
-1,2,3, 4,5.
+Participation in school residential visits has a positive impact on the emotional health and well-being of the pupils involved 1,2,3,4,5.
+Inspirational visitors into school and a schedule of educational visits to inspire children to want to learn more.
+This will help children to know more and remember more.
+The EEF research identifies wider benefits such as more positive attitudes to learning and increased wellbeing.
+1,2,3,4,5.
+Vocational work with children to raise their aspirations.
+Role models to be invited into school to work with the children to encourage them to aim high with their future career goals.
+High quality careers information can support students to raise their aspirations for the future and smooth the transition to further learning.
+3,4,5

-Total budgeted cost: £82,000
+Total budgeted cost: £112,000